suedac/efficient-queue/README.md

 ![HOW TRAVERSING AROUND CHUNKS WORKS](media/image-4.png)

 As you can see in the image, last two bytes of the chunk is reserved to traverse to the first bytes of the next chunk.

+**REGARDING EXECUTION SPEED**

+>"Execution speed is important.
+Worst-case performance when adding and removing
+> bytes is more important than average-case performance."

+This was one of the real challenges in the project.
+Even though I can't say my code is the most efficient version of all, I can proudly say I tried my best to write it in an efficient way as my experience let me.
+When I first started thinking about execution speed therefore efficiency of the code I had to trash all the ideas with shifting the bytes in the memory (definitely not efficient to shift 2000 bytes for placing one byte:D).
+After a quick research and hours of debate with other engineer friends, I decided the best way I could do is using chunks with a small amount of empty space and definitely avoid the use of shifting the bytes.
+Also existence of pointers in c++ (even though they're little mischiefs of the language) helped a lot as well in terms of efficiency.
+I also would like to mention a website which had the solution of the exact same problem, I got lots of inspiration from this blog post so I would like to give them the credits : https://progtools.org/article.php?name=queue&section=compilers&type=tutorial

+**POTENTIAL IMPROVEMENTS**

+* I think we all realize that this code is not the best solution in terms of efficiency (that's why its efficien't).
+* Probably there are safety issues/potential bugs in the code itself since I play with dangerous stuff(interpret casts, pointers etc.) To solve this we could use a memory safe language / static analyses tools.